Regyl/KnowledgeDB/encrypt/README.md

 and the second - *public* - uses for encryption.
 1. ***Symmetrical***
 2. ***Asymmetrical***
+3. ***Hybrid*** - asymmetrical method for symmetrical key exchange

 Despite all this, symmetrical keys are still used.
 In contrast to asymmetrical algorithms, they have bigger performance.
+Frequently used hybrid encryption method.
 For example, SSL/TLS uses *asymmetrical on handshake stage*, exchanges symmetrical key and further use only them.

 ![img.png](img.png)